 Faster Cash Flows and Billing Cycles

-Since EDI integrated business solutions automates the exchange of documents like invoices and payment advice, it speeds up billing cycles and associated cash flows.
+Since EDI-integrated business solutions automate the exchange of documents like invoices and payment advice, it speeds up billing cycles and associated cash flows.
 Businesses do not have to wait for paper invoices to arrive.
 Instead, billing details are transmitted electronically and automatically updated in financial systems.
 Similarly, remittance data from customers is received digitally via EDI.
 In some cases, EDI payment files can be automatically uploaded to banks for faster funds transfers.
 Overall, EDI shortens the time taken to raise, receive, and reconcile invoices as well as collect and allocate payments.
 This translates to accelerated cash flows and improved working capital.

 Lower Operating Costs